FAIR-NHH/BSRI/data/readme.md

   - law: negative of "Rule of Law"
   - voice_acc: negative of "Voice and accountability"
 - shadow_ec:  Size of the shadow economy as percentage of GDP, 2015, as measured by : Medina and Schneider (2018), extracted from https://www.theglobaleconomy.com/rankings/shadow_economy/
-- org_crime: Organized crime from the Quality of the goverment database.
+- org_crime: Organized crime from the Quality of the government database.
 Scale 1-7.
 Question about to what extent organized crime impose costs on businesses.
 [1 = to a great extent-imposes huge costs; 7 = not at all-imposes no costs].
 Original sources: World Economic Forum, Executive Opinion Survey.
 - HDI: United Nations Development Program, Human Development Index.
 Data from 2017 extracted from Human Development Index 2020 Statistical Annex, Table 2.
 "Human Development Index trends, 1990-2019".
 - gpi_gpi: Global Peace Index 2018.
 From Global Peace Index 2018: Measuring Peace in a Complex World.
 Scale 1-5 with 5 being the highest level of conflict.

 # Variables taken from Gallup World Poll 2018
-A asterisk indicator indicates that the variable is also included in the publicly available subset
+A asterisk indicator indicates that the variable is also included in the publicly available subset.

 - iso_a3*: The United Nations ISO 3 alpha country code
 - wgt*: Population weight